Is Christianity unpopular these days?

 “You’re always in such a good mood, what’s up with you?”.

 I can say, “the Lord is so good to me!
 I just can’t help it.
 Speaking of which!
 Where are you spiritually?”

 Humor is also how I do life, you may have another way to reach folks.

 Let Him use you and your personality as a tool.

 Winning Souls even when Christianity is unpopular.

 Our walk on this earth is mostly about introducing people to the loving, saving knowledge of Jesus Christ.
-That’s our primary purpose.
+That’s our primary purpose, right?

 On the other hand, it’s significantly tougher living an authentic Christian life in peace when everyone else is freaking out.